Stef-00012/ntfy-in-pterodactyl/README.md

 additional Ntfy configs are avaible [here](https://ntfy.sh/docs/config/)

-*(that's until someone actually makes a good egg for ntfy with console support to use the cli)* *(i can not directly upload the zip file contents because the Ntfy CLI is bigger than the github's 25MB file size limit)*
+*(that's until someone actually makes a good egg for ntfy with console support to use the cli)<br />(i can not directly upload the zip file contents because the Ntfy CLI is bigger than the github's 25MB file size limit)*